reselbob/SimpleSaga/README.md

-[UNDER CONSTRUCTION]

 # SimpleSaga

-A Typescript project the demonstrates how to implement the Saga pattern.
+A Typescript project that demonstrates how to implement the Saga pattern.
 Two approaches are used: Orchestration and Choreography.

-## Running the Saga Pattern using the Orchestration approach

 The Orchestration approach is implemented in the [`orchestration`](./orchestration) folder.